DanySK/Course-DTM-SE-3/content/dvcs-basics/_index.md

 {{< /gravizo >}}

 * A new branch `imported-feat` is created locally, and `origin/feat/new-client` is set as its *upstream*
-* It is actually customary to reuse the upstream name if there are no conflicts
+* It is customary to reuse the upstream name if there are no conflicts
   * `git checkout -b feat/new-client origin/feat/new-client`
-* Modern versions of Git automatically checkout remote branches if there are no local branches with the same name and no ambiguities
+* Modern versions of Git automatically checkout remote branches if there are no ambiguities:
   * `git checkout feat/new-client`

 ---